wushilin/kafka_proxy/README.md

 ## Mapping Modes
 ### `sni`
+If you enable TLS to your client, you only need 1 port number!

 Best when you want one listener port and hostname-based routing.

 - Requires downstream TLS (uses SNI from client handshake).